wfowler1/pokecrystal-nl/docs/bugs_and_glitches.md

 ```

-### A Pokémon that fainted from Pursuit will have its old status condition when revived
+### (FIXED) A Pokémon that fainted from Pursuit will have its old status condition when revived

 ([Video](https://www.youtube.com/watch?v=tiRvw-Nb2ME))